 Bad engineers have little interest in looking at the source code and trusting a third-party opinion, a blog post, and as a result, problems take them much longer than those who want to do some research.

 ...and make company better.

-Here I want to tell that they have this strive for excellence, always not for themselves but for their team and their company as well.
-Despite a lifetime of TV and Hollywood movies glorifying the lone hacker, the reality is all development in all companies happens in teams.
+My point here is that they have this drive for excellence, always not for themselves, but for their team and their company as well.
+Despite television and Hollywood movies glorifying the lone hacker, the reality is that all development in all companies happens in teams.

-The sooner you begin writing code with others, the better you’ll become.
-You can start by pulling code from GitHub on OpenSource projects, contributing and getting feedback from the community.
-In training, participating in team challenges and code reviews is a good way to get some experience.
+The earlier you start writing code with others, the better off you will be.
+You can start by pulling code from open source projects, contributing, and getting feedback from the community.
+Participating in trainings, pair programming, and code reviews is a good way to get some experience.

 ...and make others better.

-So good software engineers don't work in a vacuum, they try to communicate with others to get new knowledge or to share their experience.
+Good software engineers don't work in a vacuum; they try to communicate with others to gain new knowledge or share their experiences.
 They try to mentor and teach others if they see that they can help.
-Also, they want to know the product, the business plan, the direction where the development of the product is headed in order to help.
+They also want to know the product, the business plan, the direction of the product, the company to help.

 ...and make product better.

-Among software engineers, I see a common disease per se - disease of "Not my problem" where engineer finish his task from over here to over there and then he is done.
-It doesn't matter for him that this is a bad interface or it's clearly a bad design, or the arguments of the function are messed up.
-It is not his problem.
-But it is, there are some quality gates, some definition of done, some dev guidelines etc. A good engineer understands that any problem with our product is our problem to fix.
+I see a common disease among software engineers, the "Not My Problem" disease, where the engineer finishes his tasks from here to there, and he goes home.
+It doesn't matter to him that it's a bad interface or an obviously bad design, or that the function arguments are confusing.
+It's not his problem.
+But it is.
+There is the quality gate, the definition of done, linting, documentation, test coverage, etc. A good engineer understands that any problem with the product is his problem to fix.

-These are my answers to what makes a good programmer.
-What do you think makes a good programmer?
+These are my answers to the question of what makes a good engineer.
+What do you think makes a good engineer?
 Let me know in the comments.